Wells Fargo beats profit estimates on uptick in loan demand, cost cuts | Business

 Average loans were down 3% from the fourth quarter last year, although the bank noted that loans ticked up in the last six weeks of 2021.
 "Period-end" loans rose 1% from the same time last year, and were up 4% from the third quarter.
 "The strong economy continues to positively impact our customers and our results," Chief Executive Officer Charlie Scharf said on a call with analysts.

-The bank's shares were up 3.4% Friday and have gained 20% since the start of the year.
+The bank's shares were up 3.2% in afternoon trade on Friday and have gained 20% since the start of the year.
 The other lever Wells pulled to boost its top line was expenses.
 Scharf has made cost cuts a cornerstone of his turnaround plan, targeting $10 billion in savings annually over the long term.

 The bank cut non-interest expenses by 11% to $13.2 billion by reducing personnel costs, the number of bank branches and its office space.
-Headcount across the company fell by more than 7% over last year to 249,000 employees from 269,000, as the bank let go of 20% of managers and 40% of non-engineering technology workers.
+Headcount across the company fell by more than 7% over last year to 249,000 employees from 269,000, as the bank let go of 20% of managers who had only a few direct reports and 40% of non-engineering technology workers.

 Wells Fargo closed 270 branches and reduced branch staffing in some locations because overall teller transactions are down 30% from pre-pandemic levels, executives said.
 With fewer workers in offices, the bank offloaded 7% of its office space real estate portfolio in 2021 and plans to cut it by another 5% this year.